Introduction

 📦 Dependency Management

-Automatic installation and verification of required tools like jq
+Automatic installation and verification of required tools like jq, yq, and other utilities.

 📋 Command-Line Arguments